The Complete Guide to Beating Plantar Fasciitis and Foot Pain with Arch Support Insoles

 What are the main causes and risk factors?

-• Overuse from standing, walking, or running, especially on hard surfaces
+• Prolonged standing, walking, or running, especially on hard floors

-• Foot structure issues, such as flat feet (fallen arches) or high arches
+• Foot shape differences such as flat feet (fallen arches) or high arches

 What symptoms should you look for?

-• Aching or burning sensation along the arch
+• A dull ache or burning sensation along the arch

-• Pain that improves once you’re moving but returns after standing or activity
+• Pain that eases with movement but returns after prolonged standing or walking

-• Tenderness when pressing on the inside edge of the heel
+• Tenderness when pressing on the inner edge of the heel

 How does plantar fasciitis affect daily life?